-Why should I go Dutch?
+Why should I start Dutching?

 There are many reasons to start dutching:

-– You can sign up to multiple bookmakers and complete the qualifying bets in one go, essentially earning 3 free bets with minimal qualifying losses.
+You can sign up to multiple bookmakers and complete the qualifying bets in one go, essentially earning 3 free bets with minimal qualifying losses.

-This is a lot faster, and can be more effective as you aren’t taking any value against the betting exchanges.
+This is a lot faster, and can be more effective as you aren’t taking any value against the betting exchange prices.

-– Saves money – It minimises qualifying losses, as you can compare and get the very best odds from each bookmaker.
+It minimises qualifying losses, as you can compare and get the very best odds from each bookmaker.

 When backing £100 at odds of 19 you would only need £100 to place that back bet, whereas if you were on Smarkets or Betfair you would need almost £2000 to cover the liabilities if that bet loses!

 These contain special offers for the big-time betters, but you have great chance of getting into this when putting lots of money through the bookmakers.